elysion0804/Final-Project/README.md

 "Project.R" is the R code for loading data, building model and making prediction.

-"pml-training-copy.csv" and "plm-testing-copy.csv" are the actual predictors used in prediction.
+"pml-training-copy.csv" and "plm-testing-copy.csv" are the actual data files used in prediction.